 A lot many preclinical and clinical studies are available on the health benefits of CBD oil.
 However, either most of the studies are conducted on animals or they show the short term effects of CBD on humans.

-More extensive research is needed to draw conclusive verdict on humans and particularly its long term benefits.
+More extensive research is needed to draw a conclusive verdict on humans and particularly its long term benefits.

 There has been very limited research available on the health benefits of Copaiba.
 Most of the research only indicates the composition of Copaiba.
 At the most, it goes to the extent of the general response of people on its application.

 CBD in the CBD oil itself has therapeutic value.
-Apart from that, it also has many other compounds like THC, terpenes, phytonutrients, and phenolics, etc. In full-spectrum oil all these compounds combine and create entourage-effect.
+Apart from that, it also has many other compounds like THC, terpenes, phytonutrients, and phenolics, etc. In full-spectrum oil, all these compounds combine and create an entourage-effect.
 It means, the total effect of all these compounds together is more than the sum total of individual components.

 However, it indirectly binds with CB2 receptors of the endocannabinoid system of the body, thus, it can have delayed effects.